amedeo-gigaver/infinite_games/docs/validator.md

 The main computational prerequisite is related to storage.
 Validators are now storing the entire time-series of a miner's predictions for a given event, cf. the [scoring doc](https://hackmd.io/@nielsma/S1sB8xO_C).

+It is essential that validators do not wipe out their local database and persist the data.
+We automatically implement a discard functionality for data which is more than 1 month old.

 There are two auto-update scripts in the repo: [auto_update](/auto_update.sh) and [update_script](/update_script.py).

 **IMPORTANT**